-Jefferson County Health Center celebrates Blue Zones work site designation
+Jefferson County Health Center celebrated its official dedication as a Blue Zones work site on Wednesday.

 The designation is a result of a long process of meeting several standards as required by the Blue Zones.
 The health center not only met those standards, but exceeded them in most cases.
 For example, 20 percent of employees must pledge support to the project and Jefferson County Health Center totaled 40 percent support.

 Also, 80% of leaders needed to complete a well-being module, and 96 percent of leaders at JCHC did so.

 Now that they're a designated Blue Zones work site, it's all about setting an example for the community.

 "I think it's important for the employees to know that this is not just a healthy building, that it's a healthy place to be and they are the heart and soul of this organization," said Joneane Parker, Vice President of Clinical Services and member of the JCHC Blue Zones Committee.
 "And to that end, we're very dedicated number one to health promotion within for our staff, and then also reaching out."